• Skip to primary navigation

 Instructions

-1. Place the softened butter cut into pieces in the bowl of a mixer fitted with the whisk attachment and beat on high speed for about 5 minutes.
+1. Place the softened butter (cut into pieces) in the bowl of a stand mixer fitted with the whisk attachment and beat on high speed for about 5 minutes.

-2. Turn down to medium speed and stir in the sweetened condensed milk, vanilla and salt.
+2. Turn down to medium speed and add the sweetened condensed milk, vanilla, and salt.

-3. Resume high speed and beat for about 5 to 10 minutes until smooth and creamy (the mixture will first go through a grainy consistency before becoming creamy again).
+3. Increase to high speed and whip for 5–10 minutes until smooth and creamy (the mixture will look grainy at first, then come together).

-4. Change the whisk to a flat spatula and beat on low speed for 2 minutes to smooth the cream.
+4. Switch to the paddle attachment and mix on low speed for 2 minutes to smooth the frosting.

 Equipment